 Now that the grass seed is down, the next important step in your lawn renovation is fertilization.
-Choose a starter fertilizer such as XST from Yard Mastery.
+This is where you can really cater to your soil test results.
+Choose a starter fertilizer such as 12-12-12 from Yard Mastery.
 The lawn will need Phosphorus to help with root development.

-Finally, an optional step is to add Tenacity (Mesotrione) as a preemergent.
+Finally, an optional step is to add Tenacity (Mesotrione) as pre-emergent weed control.
 This will help suppress any weeds for about 3-4 weeks while your grass begins to germinate and grow.

 8. Lightly Rake

 Use a metal rake or a garden weasel and lightly rake in the seeds to the soil.
 This will ensure you have great seed to soil contact.
 The seeds should not be deeper than 1/4″ below the soil surface.
 A light rake or roll with the weasel will ensure the seeds are lightly covered, but not buried.

 Water retention is key, so opt for a light covering of peat moss.
 Peat moss holds 25 times its weight in water and is the best option.
 You can use your hands (wear gloves and be prepared to get very dirty) or a peat moss roller.
 Again, like the step above, you want just a light layer here.
 Don’t bury or smother the seeds.

 You can also look at weed-free straw mats, straw mulch, or my personal favorite, Pennington Slopemaster for hillside areas.
 In the event of a heavy rainstorm, the grass seed can wash away, and these two options will help limit your losses.